In this guide we will look at how to keep a meditation journal to track your practice.

 Insight & Understanding

-When you keep a meditation journal you are keeping a record of your practice.
-And when you look back through your meditation journal you will find insights.
+When you maintain a journal you are keeping a record of your practice.
+And when you look back through your journal you will find insights.

 For instance, you will gain insight into why you have good days and bad days.
 You might find that when you meditate in the morning you have better results than when you meditate at night.
 Or that certain meditation techniques are better for you than others.
 Maybe you did Chakra Dhyana one day and felt amazing.
 And another day you did Zazen and didn’t feel so good.
 Obviously, these are just examples.

-Ultimately, when you keep a meditation journal you can use it for insights.
+Ultimately, when you having a meditation journal you can use it for insights.
 And those insights will help you develop your practice.

 Knowing when you’re progressing and when you’re not